-One document you will encounter after you are involved in a car accident is a traffic accident report.1 Accident reports are created by an officer at the scene of the accident and are that officer’s account of the accident as well as any other relevant observations.
-Accident reports can contain incredible amounts of information If you know what you are looking for.
-Accident reports in Florida typically contain:
+One document you will encounter after you are involved in a car accident is a traffic accident report.
+An accident report is not the same as a police report, although they are sometimes used interchangeably.
+Accident reports are created by an officer at the scene of the accident and are that officer's account of the accident as well as any other relevant observations.

 - Date and time of the accident;

 - Location, including the city and street information;